Thomas Baring, 1st Earl of Northbrook

-Thomas George Baring, 1st Earl of Northbrook, GCSI, PC, FRS (22 January 1826 – 15 November 1904) was a British Liberal statesman.
-Gladstone appointed him Governor-General of India 1872–1876.
+Thomas George Baring, 1st Earl of Northbrook, GCSI, PC, FRS (22 January 1826 – 15 November 1904) was a British Liberal politician and statesman who served as Viceroy of India 1872–1876.

 His major accomplishments came as an energetic reformer who was dedicated to upgrading the quality of government in the British Raj.
 He reduced taxes and overcame bureaucratic obstacles in an effort to reduce both starvation and widespread social unrest.
-He served as First Lord of the Admiralty between 1880 and 1885.
+He also served as First Lord of the Admiralty between 1880 and 1885.

 Background and education

 Northbrook was the eldest son of Francis Baring, 1st Baron Northbrook, by his first wife Jane, daughter of the Sir George Grey, 1st Baronet.
 Jane died when young Thomas was less than thirteen, and he studied under a tutor, Mr. Bird, at home and took an interest in natural history.
 At fourteen Thomas wrote to his father who was holidaying at Weymouth to capture a yellow butterfly with black spots at the end of each wing known to be found on Portland Island.
 He was sent briefly to another tutor, Mr. Vaughan Johnson at Chalons-sur-Marne, to study French.
 He also took an interest in sketching, learning from S. Palmer, and later his friend Edward Lear.
 He went to Christ Church, Oxford in 1843, and graduated with honours in 1846.
 He travelled in Europe and took an interest in mountaineering, joining his friend from Oxford, Alfred Seymour.